-The Candle Bar pops up in Deep Ellum on February 16.
+The Candle Bar is a candle making shop in Deep Ellum.
 Courtesy of The Candle Bar

 Learn how to pour a custom candle at The Candle Bar by signing up for a class.